w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

 * define description of visual information as information, including text in the video, for people who cannot see the video to understand the content
-* identify different approaches for providing descriptions of visual information, including:
+* identify different approaches for providing description, including:
-  * integrated &mdash; speakers describe the relevant information
+  * integrated &mdash; the main speaker(s) provide description integrated in their speaking
-  * narrative &mdash; included in the main audio track of an alternative version of the video
-  * provided in a separate audio track or text file &mdash; (if supported by the media player
+  * separate &mdash; authors add the description at a later phase via an additional audio track or a text file that syncs with the main audio of the video
 * identify video content that requires description of visual information

 #### Teaching Ideas for Topic